Policy Statement

 Approval Process to Serve Alcohol

-All requests to serve alcoholic beverages must be submitted to Special Events and Scheduling Services at least three weeks prior to the event or the request may not be approved.
+All requests to serve alcoholic beverages must be submitted to USI Special Events and Scheduling at least three weeks prior to the event or the request may not be approved.

 Serving of Alcohol

-Sodexo is the exclusive provider of alcoholic beverage service on the campus of University of Southern Indiana.
+Sodexo is the exclusive provider of alcoholic beverage service on the University of Southern Indiana campus.
 For sponsored events held on University-owned or -leased properties outside of 8600 University Boulevard, alcoholic beverages must be completely catered by an established firm that is currently licensed by the State of Indiana Alcohol and Tobacco Commission with an “off-premises” permit.

 Neither University staff nor the guest will be permitted to provide beverages, serve beverages, or in any way handle beverage service.
 All persons engaged in the service of alcohol must be agents of the licensed caterer.